GiorgioLimoncella/NonDifferentialityTest/README.md

-## Non-Differential Sensitivity Test
+## Non-Differentiallity Sensitivity Test

 Welcome to the NonDifferentialityTest repository.
-Here, you will find code and simulation results for a novel test designed to detect non-differential sensitivities in an indicator.
+Here, you will find

+* code to run a novel test designed to detect non-differential sensitivity of an indicator
+* code to run a simulation to assess power of the test
+* simulation results for sone specified scenarios (in the Shinity Ap).

 ## Shiny App